meltano/meltano/docs/src/_getting-started/part1.md

 ## Create Your Meltano Project
-Step 1 is to create a new [Meltano project](/concepts/project) that (among other things) will hold the [plugins](/concepts/plugins) that implement the details of our ELT pipeline.
+Step 1 is to create a new [Meltano project](/concepts/project) that (among other things) will hold the [plugins](/concepts/plugins) that implement the details of our pipeline.

 1. Navigate to the directory that you'd like to hold your Meltano projects.